vinu2003/Laplace-distributed-noise/README.md

 Either of these should be fine.
 I developed and ran this module in Ubuntu and Fedora.

-Knowledge of Python and numpy library is must.
+Knowledge of Python and numpy library are must.
+But they are very easy to learn.

 How it works: